VKaarthik24/VKaarthik24.github.io/index.md

 ### Sarcasm Detection

 Sarcasm detection is the automated task of determining whether a piece of text contains sarcastic content.
-In this project, a ‘Sequential NLP Classifier’ using Bidirectional LSTMs was built to detect whether a sentence is sarcastic or not.
+In this project, a 'Sequential NLP Classifier' using 'Bidirectional LSTMs' was built to detect whether a sentence is sarcastic or not.

 <img src="images/LSTM-CNN.png?raw=true"/>